deadlydog/deadlydog.github.io/_drafts/2020-09-29-Close-those-superfluous-Zoom-windows-automatically.md

 Steps 2 and 3 are really unnecessary, and I find myself always having to go and close them after I've joined the meeting.

-To help eliminate this tedious constant closing of windows and browser tabs, I've created the following AutoHotkey script:
+To help eliminate this tedious constant closing of windows and browser tabs, I've created the following AutoHotkey script ([download](/assets/Posts/2020-09-29-Close-those-superfluous-Zoom-windows-automatically/CloseZoomWindowsAfterJoiningMeeting.ahk)):

 ```csharp
 CloseZoomWindowsAfterJoiningAMeeting()